mtlynch/minimal-mistakes/_posts/2017-01-11-taskrabbit-cooking.md

 I make sure to have everything prepared to go by the time my TaskRabbit arrives.
 Recipes are printed, counters are clear, ingredients are ready.

 One thing I find easy to forget is clearing space in my fridge or freezer for recipes that need to be chilled or frozen.
-Leah has kindly rearranged my fridge space for me when I've forgotten, but I'd rather let her focus on cooking.
+Leah has kindly rearranged my refrigerator space for me when I've forgotten, but I'd rather let her focus on cooking.

 ## Give a tour